Lykoskal/e621-downloader/README.md

 If using WSL, the path to places like Desktop is probably `/mnt/c/Users/YourName/Desktop`

-Also, I don't know this for certain, but modifying your favorites while the script is running might cus some... shenanigans
+Also, I don't know this for certain, but modifying your favorites while the script is running might cus some... shenanigans.
+And if you're searching on a popular page, well idk.
+I never said I was smart.